sunrise-seattle/website/README.md

 1. Run `yarn install` to install dependencies.
 1. Run `yarn start` to start the development server and start contributing!

+### Deploying

+This repository is set up to automatically deploy site changes to production.

 ## Tools used

 - [Gatsby](https://www.gatsbyjs.org/)